vinodnerella/corda/docs/source/key-concepts-data-model.rst

 Data model
 ==========

-This article covers the data model: how *states*, *transactions* and *contract code* interact with each other and how they are represented in software.
-It doesn't attempt to give detailed design rationales or information on future design elements.
-Please refer to the white papers for background information.

 Overview
 --------
 Corda uses the so-called "UTXO set" model (unspent transaction output).
 In this model, the database